UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 multiple column names passed to the `index`, those entries become the "name" of each row that would be used when you filter rows with `[]` or `loc` rather than just simple numbers.
 This can be confusing...
 What `reset_index` does is sets us back with the usual expected behaviour where each row is "named" with an integer.
-This is a subtle point, but the main take-away is thatu when you call `pivot`, it is a good idea to call `reset_index` afterwards.
+This is a subtle point, but the main take-away is that when you call `pivot`, it is a good idea to call `reset_index` afterwards.

 The second operation we applied is to rename the columns.
 When we perform the `pivot`